Troubled Waters

 In that same month, ominous events brewed in another part of the world.

-The Museum of the Center for Disease Control and Prevention (CDC) displays this December 12, 2019 log entry:
+The date is December 12, 2019.
+The Center for Disease Control and Prevention records this diary entry:

 “A cluster of patients in China’s Hubei Province, in the city of Wuhan, begin to experience the symptoms of an atypical pneumonia-like illness that does not respond well to standard treatments.”

-Subsequently, COVID-19 led to a two-year Stripling hiatus from work in Israel.
+Afterwards, COVID-19 led to a two-year hiatus from Stripling’s work in Israel.

 Local Perils

-On January 24, 2023 JNS, Jewish News Syndicate, reported this protest by the Israel Defense Minister, Yoav Gallant:
+On January 24, 2023, JNS, Jewish News Syndicate, reported an Israeli official’s protest.
+The Israel Defense Minister, Yoav Gallant, communicated:

 “Israel will not allow Palestinians to damage a major archaeological site located deep in the biblical heartland of Samaria, one that is revered by millions of Jews and Christians as the location where Joshua built an altar.”

-This statement he issued in response to a Palestinian news report about planned construction in the vicinity of the Ebal altar site.
+This, he issued in response to a Palestinian news report.
+That regarded planned construction in the vicinity of the Ebal altar site.

 In a letter to the Palestinian Authority, Gallant further directed: